 A Welcoming Congregation

 The Welcoming Congregation Committee and program at the Universalist Unitarian Church of Santa Paula were formed in the early spring of 2001.
 The program is dedicated to creating, fostering, and maintaining awareness of Lesbian, Gay, Bisexual, and Transgender (LGBT) issues as they relate to our Church’s members and potential members.
 On June 10, 2001, the congregation voted unanimously to become a Welcoming Congregation.
-We at UUCSP have for years performed Union ceremonies and incorporated LGBT people in all aspects of church life.
+We at UUCSP have for years performed union ceremonies and incorporated LGBTQ people in all aspects of church life.

 Covenant of Right Relations

 We promise to listen compassionately and speak with care.

 Listen from the heart.
 Use “I” statements when expressing opinions or feelings.
 In conversation, refrain from blame and judgment.
 Listen more to understand than to reply.
 Leave space for others to speak / let your voice be heard (or as our Youth say), “Step Up / Step Back”.
 Respect different points of view.